Castles in Switzerland

 Castles of Bellinzona: Castelgrande, Montebello, Sasso Corbaro

-Situated at the foot of the alps, around the town of Bellinzona in the Canton of Ticino, you’ll find the Castles of Bellinzona; Castelgrande, Montebello, and Sasso Corbaro.
+Situated at the foot of the Alps, around the town of Bellinzona in Canton Ticino, you’ll find the Castles of Bellinzona: Castelgrande, Montebello, and Sasso Corbaro.
 These three castles and their fortified walls have been a UNESCO World Heritage Site since 2000.

 Castelgrande

-The oldest of the 13th century castles is Castelgrande, overlooking the valley from the rocky peak it’s located on.
-The walls of this castle connect to Montebello castle.
-It is open for visitors throughout the year and houses the Museum of Art of Bellinzona.
+The oldest and largest of the 13th-century castles is Castelgrande, overlooking the valley from the rocky peak it’s located on.
+The walls of this castle connect to Montebello Castle.
+It is open for visitors throughout the year, houses the Museum of Art of Bellinzona, and is the only one of the three castles that can be accessed via a lift from the city itself.

 Montebello Castle